ckrack/hydrometer-public-server/README.md

 Users can register and authenticate via email without using a password.
 The data is visualized using [C3.js](http://c3js.org/) charts.
 The interface is built with [Bootstrap 4](https://v4-alpha.getbootstrap.com/).
+Authentication is handled by OAuth2, with various supported providers.

 ## Installation